kinderhead/french2-site/public/main.md

-# French 211 site :)
+# French 211 site

-Oui the people
+Oui the people of the 2022-23 class have given you an invaluable resource to guide you on your french endeavors.